What is active listening?

 Value the listeners, who make you feel valuable

-This issue is especially tricky at work.
-It doesn’t seem respectful to bust someone for not listening, especially when the unimpeachable trump card – Oh, sorry!
-It was work – is often played if you do.
+Listening is an especially tricky subject at work.
+It doesn’t seem respectful to bust someone for not listening to you, especially when the unimpeachable trump card – Oh, sorry!
+It was work – is so often played.
 Fact is, sometimes it is work and coworkers stop listening for legitimate reasons.
-But other times it’s just distraction, plain and simple.
+But many other times it’s just distraction, plain and simple.

 - Do people get important work messages while a teammate is talking?
 Of course.